Are you looking for an easier way to get to your blind or tree stand? Or perhaps check all your trail cams in a fraction of the time it takes today?

 Here’s an example: 48 Volts x 10 Ah = 480 Wh.
 480 divided by 20 = 24 miles.

 And that’s 24 miles with only throttle, no pedaling.
-If you use the pedal assist function the range can double.
+If you use the pedal assist function the range can as much as double.

 There are factors that will vary this somewhat.
 Rider weight, wind conditions, terrain, uphill.
 Even really cold weather could cause you to lose 15% more battery juice compared to a nice Summers day.

-But with the calculation I just showed you at least you can read an ebike listing and know the true range you get.
+But with the calculation I just demonstrated, you can read

 Anyway, Let’s get into it…

-The 750 watt model has a top speed of 20mph while the 1000 watt model reaches 28mph without pedaling.
-Stand over height of 26 inches so ranging from 5’6” to 6’4” this frame size is perfect.
+The 750 watt model has a top speed of 20mph while the 1000 watt model reaches 35mph without pedaling.
+Stand over height of 30 inches so ranging from 5’9” to 6’4” this frame size is perfect.

-The battery is a 48V, 14.5Ah extended distance built with Samsung cells.
-This particular battery releases energy more efficiently than most batteries so range can reach 40 miles on a single charge.
+The battery is a 48V, 14.5Ah extended distance built with Panasonic cells.
+This particular battery releases energy more efficiently than most batteries so can reach 40 miles on a single charge.

 The Mule also has a cool walk-assist mode so if you need to get off and walk but don’t want to carry the gear you can engage the motor at 2.5mph and the bike will cruise along with you and do the heavy lifting for you.